-Notwithstanding the above, the manufacturer may provide evidence to demonstrate a lower impact of environmental factors on the performance of the system, e.g. the system may transition back to the driver when rain is detected.
+Notwithstanding the above, tThe manufacturer may shall provide evidence to demonstrate a lower impact of environmental factors on the performance of the system, e.g. the system may transition back to the driver when rain is detected.
 This information shall be subject to verification by the Technical Service.

-- 2.5.8.3.
+2.5.9.3.
 Where the manufacturer provides alternative deterioration factors for normal life and/or environmental conditions, the Technical Service shall append details of the assessment procedures to the test report.
-These details shall be sufficient for replication of the assessment during inservice compliance/market surveillance testing.] - 2.5.
-109. A Maximum Operational speed
+These details shall be sufficient for replication of the assessment during inservice compliance/market surveillance testing.]

+2.5.10.
+A Operational speed

-[The operational speed shall not exceed the speed at which the visualisation system can identify a foreseeable critical situation (e.g. slow, slowing or stationary traffic, lane obstruction etc.) within its field of view and, based upon that identification, cause the vehicle to be brought to a halt behind the hazard automatically with a deceleration rate not exceeding aalks.]
+[The operational speed shall not exceed the speed at which the detection system can identify a foreseeable critical situation (e.g. slow, slowing or stationary traffic, lane obstruction etc.) within its field of view and, based upon that identification, cause the vehicle to be brought to a halt behind the hazard automatically with a deceleration rate not exceeding aalks.]